I (Tim Bland, SG CEO) get asked a lot about the name Stolen Goat, and where it comes from. So here’s some back story…

 One day I passed an angry looking French farmer who was sprinting up a dirt track whilst cursing in his native tongue.

 My French isn’t particularly hot but luckily he spoke some English.
-I asked him if he needed assistance and he told me that his best Goat had been taken by a local butcher with whom he had had a recent dispute over some money.
+I asked him if he needed assistance and he told me that his best goat had been stolen by a local butcher with whom he had had a recent dispute over some money.

-The butcher told him to settle his bill by midday or the Goat would end up in the shop window in several bits.
+The butcher told him to settle his bill by midday or the stolen goat would end up in the shop window… in several bits.
 The farmer’s car was broken so he would have to run up the steep mountainous ascent to get there in time.
 Not likely.